RDFroeber/hunger-games/README.md

 5. I rate each Tribute based on their skill so that everyone (fellow Tributes, Sponsors, viewers, etc.) has an idea of their chances.
   * Each Tribute is assigned a rating from 1-10
-  * Tributes from Districts 1, 2, 4 usually recieve higher ratings
+  * Tributes from Districts 1, 2, 4 usually receive higher ratings

-6. I start the Hunger Games so that people are entertained, remminded, frightened etc.
+6. I start the Hunger Games so that people are entertained, reminded, frightened etc.
   * Round 1 or 2: The tributes are paired at random and the tribute with the higher rating survives
   * Round 1 or 2: In the event of a tie, the tribute with more sponsors wins
   * Round 1 or 2: If there is a tie in terms of sponsors, the tribute from the lower-numbered district survives